Richard Kiley: Career

-Kiley's work on stage included Kismet, No Strings (which was Richard Rodgers's first stage musical after the death of Oscar Hammerstein II, in which Rodgers wrote both music and lyrics), the Buddy Hackett vehicle I Had a Ball, and the lead roles in Redhead, Man of La Mancha, and the play The Incomparable Max.
+Kiley's work on stage included Kismet, No Strings (Richard Rodgers's first stage musical after the death of Oscar Hammerstein II, for which Rodgers wrote both music and lyrics), the Buddy Hackett vehicle I Had a Ball, the initial Broadway production of Absurd Person Singular, Broadway revivals of The Heiress and All My Sons, and the lead roles in Redhead, Man of La Mancha, and the play The Incomparable Max.
+He can be heard on the original Broadway cast recordings of Kismet, Redhead, No Strings, I Had a Ball and Man of La Mancha, and on video performing excerpts from No Strings and Man of La Mancha on The Ed Sullivan Show.

-Kiley later starred in the television play Patterns, which aired live on January 12, 1955.
+Kiley starred in the television play Patterns, which aired live on January 12, 1955.
 It caused a sensation and won an Emmy for its writer, Rod Serling.
-He played the role of John Malcolm Patterson, future Attorney General of Alabama (and later Governor of Alabama), in the 1955 film The Phenix City Story.
+Kiley played the role of John Malcolm Patterson, future Attorney General of Alabama and later Governor of Alabama) in the 1955 film The Phenix City Story.
 Kiley also portrayed math teacher Joshua Edwards, whose phonograph records were smashed by delinquents in Blackboard Jungle in 1955.

 Kiley won Tony Awards for Best Actor in a Musical for Redhead in 1959 and Man of La Mancha in 1966.
 The dual role of middle-aged author Cervantes and his fictional creation Quixote is one of the few musical roles that requires the talents of both leading man and character actor.
 Kiley said while La Mancha was on Broadway that despite the fact he had grown tired of playing leading men, he would always be grateful for having been given the chance to perform in La Mancha.
 He performed in the original production for over five years and returned for Broadway revivals in 1972 and 1977 saying he had become "very possessive" of the role.